jawj/zapatos-docs/src/index.md

 #### Programmatic generation

-As an alternative to the command line tool, it's also possible to generate the schema programmatically.
+As an alternative to the command line tool, it's also possible to generate the schema programmatically by importing from `zapatos/generate`.
 For example:

 ```typescript:norun
 import * as zg from 'zapatos/generate';